-Havok Journal regular Leonard Benton wrote this article a year ago.
-How will a pending Trump presidency affect the points made below?
+Editor’s Note: Havok Journal regular Leonard Benton wrote this article in 2015.
+How will President Trump’s immigration policies affect the points made below?

 America was founded by immigrants.
 This is one of the principle cornerstones of our society.
 They fled oppression, poverty, war, famine, religious intolerance, and more.
 Some came for the hope of a brighter tomorrow, others because they were kicked out of the nations they called home.